Could investing in solar energy pay off sooner than you think?

 Available to both commercial and residential users, the solar tax credit is a fantastic program that makes solar installation more affordable for those interested in it.

 This extension makes rooftop solar panels, heat pumps, and other energy-efficient additions more affordable for California homeowners.
-Here are a few other things the bill does for energy costs for California residents:

 The bill does all this by increasing taxes for billion-dollar corporations but does not raise taxes for families earning $400,000 or less annually or for small businesses.